Systemic family therapy supervision, consultation and training (M21)

 There will also be a viva of supervisory practice, during which students will be asked to both present supervisory material to be assessed on, as well as taking the position of assessor (supported by a course tutor), for one of the other course participants.

-Training sessions take place from 9am to 5pm (time tbc) on Mondays and/or Tuesdays as follows:
+Training sessions will take place from 9.30am to 4.30pm (TBC) on Mondays and/or Tuesdays as follows:

 Graduates of this course have gone on to take up leadership positions in health and social care, shaping the development of services and acting as change agents to work collaboratively and inclusively to provide the best possible care for all adults, children and families.